w3c/wai-curricula/content/designer/interaction-design.md

 Students should be able to:

 * use components that do not require motion as an alternative for device or user motion such as shaking
-* design mechanisms to disable response to motion to prevent accidental actuation, such as undoing an action by shaking a device
+* design methods to disable response to motion to prevent accidental actuation, for example undoing an action by shaking a device
-* design alternatives to multi-pointer gestures (such as swipe or pinch) using single pointer activation
+* design alternatives to multi-pointer gestures (including swipe or pinch) using single pointer activation
-* design mechanisms to undoing or aborting an action carried out with path-based operations
+* design methods to undo or abort an action carried out with path-based operations

 #### Teaching Ideas for Topic